-TerraPower: In partnership with GE-Hitachi, TerraPower was one of two awardees selected by the U.S. DOE to demonstrate its Natrium technology under the Advanced Reactor Demonstration Program (ARDP).
+Natrium: In partnership with GE-Hitachi, TerraPower was one of two awardees selected by the U.S. DOE to demonstrate its Natrium technology under the Advanced Reactor Demonstration Program (ARDP).
 The design features a sodium-cooled "fast" reactor, which draws on earlier TerraPower's TWR and GE's Prism designs, to produce heat and electricity.
-The reactor will use metallic fuel rods, an alloy of zirconium, and uranium, which sits in a pool of liquid sodium.
+The reactor will use zirconium alloy fuel rods, and uranium fuel, which sits in a pool of liquid sodium.
 The reactor is coupled with a molten salt energy storage system that serves as a reservoir that will store enough heat to produce hundreds of megawatt-hours of electricity on demand allowing the technology to couple well with renewable energy generation.
 As a fast reactor, future versions of Natrium may consume some long-lived isotopes that are produced when a reactor runs.
 Consuming them adds to efficiency and reduces the volume of nuclear waste through higher fuel utilization.